Xhemil Dino

-During the era of the monarchy King Zog appointed him Minister of Foreign Affairs.
-During the Italian occupation of Albania Xhemil Dino was given the rank of an ambassador in the Italian service.
+On 12 April 1939 he was appointed Minister of Foreign Affairs in the Vërlaci government, a position he nominally held until June of that year, when the agreement giving Italy control over Albania's foreign relations came into effect.
+After the dissolution of the Albanian foreign service, Dino was appointed Ambassador by the Italian Foreign Service, but was not appointed to any post.
 After occupied by the Axis forces (1941–1944), Xhemil Dino was appointed the High Commissioner of Thesprotia (Cameria) and actively collaborated with the Italian and German forces.
 He fled Albania at the end of 1944.
 He finally went to exile in Franco's Spain in 1945.
 He died on 2 July 1972 in Madrid and was buried in Rome.